chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 The SBATCH arguments `mem` and `-export=model_geography` should be adjusted according to urban/rural models.

 We set `-mail-user=useremail` and `qos=accountname-b` as placeholders for the user's actual email and account username.

-In our implementation we use our email and usernames.
+In practice, users would include their own email and usernames.

 ## Code/Analsys/sbatch_bootstrap_all_output.sh

-This helper script calls the Rscripts located in sub-directories that produce bootstrap estimates for all analyses of cross-validation errors and treatment-effect heterogeneity.
+The helper script calls the various .R programs located in sub-directories to analyze cross-validation errors and treatment effect heterogeneity using the bootstrapped estimates produced in `Code/Analysis/Imputation_Xgboost/Main`.
 One can alternatively run individual bash scripts from the sub-directories.
-However, `sbatch_bootstrap_all_output.sh` produces all bootstrap estimates in a single script.

 ## Code/Analsys/sbatch_figures.sh

-This helper script calls the Rscripts located in sub-directories that produce all figures in main and supplementary text, with the exception of results that include superettes in the low-access outcome variable, as described below.
+This helper script calls the .R programs located in sub-directories to produce and save all figures in the main text and parts of the supplementary analyses.

 ## Code/Analysis_Supplementary_w_Superettes

-The `Code/Analysis_Supplementary_w_Superettes` directory and sub-directories follow the same organizational structure as `Code/Analysis`, but results are based on the inclusion of superettes in the low-access outcome.
+The `Code/Analysis_Supplementary_w_Superettes` directory and sub-directories follow the same organizational structure as `Code/Analysis`.

+However, these models and results use the modified low-access indicator that includes superettes.